Introduction

 SELECT card FROM cards WHERE

-Another option is to comment out entire sections of the SQL and split the attack across multiple parameters.
+Another variation is to comment out entire sections of the SQL and split the attack across multiple parameters.

 In SQL, any text between /* and */ is a comment and is ignored.

-The nice thing about this attack is that not only did it disable entire portions of the SQL, but it also split the attack across parameters making it more difficult to detect by WAF technology.
+The nice thing about this attack is that in addition to disabling entire portions of the SQL, it also splits the attack across multiple parameters.
+That makes it almost impossible to detect using WAF technology.
 More on that later.

 Splitting the SQL